 For example, one of the more popular types of structures in Hungary is the Korlátolt felelősségű társaság (KFT).
 The KFT is popular for its low tax and ease of setup and maintenance.
 Because of the features of the KFT, namely limited liability for its owners, the KFT is treated similarly to a US LLC by the IRS.

-You may want to work with a tax professional to determine the proper classification of your foreign entity.
+You may want to work with a tax professional to determine the proper classification of your entity in a foreign country.
 The following discussion will briefly summarize the tax reporting requirements of various types of foreign businesses.

 If you have ownership in a foreign corporation, you may be required to file Form 5471 annually with your individual tax return.
 Form 5471, Information Return of U.S. Persons with Respect to Certain Foreign Corporations, should be completed for any US person who:

 - owns 10% or more (directly or indirectly) in a foreign corporation,

 - is an officer or director of a foreign corporation and acquired stock in the company during the year, or

 - has any amount of ownership in a controlled foreign corporation (CFC) – generally, this is a foreign corporation that is 50% or more owned by US persons.

 Also, US taxpayers who made a transfer to a foreign corporation during the year may be required to complete and attach Form 926 to their individual return.
 This form is required if the US person owns more than 10% of the foreign corporation’s stock at the end of the year, or if they transferred more than $100,000 USD to the company in the foreign country during the year.